RaHuL342319/find_doctors/README.md

-Here's a formatted version of your README.md file for your GitHub repository:
-# Find Doctors

 ## Overview
 This project is a Find Doctors application that allows users to search for doctors by specialty and location.